ahn07/healthtech-innovations/README.md

 Open index.html in VS Code.
 Right-click the file and select "Open with Live Server", or click the "Go Live" button in the VS Code status bar.
 The site will open in your default browser at http://127.0.0.1:5500 (default port).

+Dependencies:

+No local dependencies are required.
+The site uses the following external CDNs:
+Font Awesome 6.4.2 for icons.
+SweetAlert2 11 for success notifications.
+jQuery 3.6.0 for DOM manipulation. jQuery Validation Plugin 1.19.5 for form validation.

 Verify Functionality: